-Article 9Type of programmeThe programme is offered as a full-time programme only.
+The programme is offered as a full-time programme only.

 Article 10 Aims and learning outcomes of the programme

 The Study Handbook formulates the aims and the intended learning outcomes of the programme.
 The learning outcomes describe the knowledge, skills and attitude which the student should possess after successfully completing the programme.